TheLindall/gifcam/README.md

   browseable = yes
   read only = no
 ```
-  - Create samba users: execute `sudo smbpasswd -a pi` and enter your desired password.
+  - Create a samba user: `sudo smbpasswd -a pi` and enter your desired password.
 Whether you choose to keep this as the default (unsecure) is up to you.
 This will be the username and password required to access the shared folder.
   - Restart your samba service with `sudo /etc/init.d/smbd stop` then `sudo /etc/init.d/smbd start` (or just reboot with `sudo reboot`)
-  - You can should now be able to access your networked drive.
+  - You should now be able to access your networked drive.
-  -You can access the server from your iPhone as well.
-You wil l need the IP address of your Raspberry Pi, you can find this by using the command`sudo hostname -I` .
-Once you have the IP address open the file app and sellect "Connect to server" from the top-right menu.
-From there enter `smb://[your ip]` and the credentials.
+  - You can access the server from your iPhone as well.
+    - Use `sudo hostname -I` to find the IP address for your Raspberry pi.
+    - Make sure your iPhone is connected to the same WiFi network as your Raspberry Pi
+    - Open the Files app on your iphone and select "Connect to server" from the top-right menu.
+    - Enter `smb://[your Pi's ip]`(eg smb://190.111.2.333) into the Server field and then use the Samba user credentials you just set up.
   -On Windows, enter \\gifcam into your explorer address bar and you should be prompted for the **samba** username and password you created earlier.